-585 As mentioned earlier in the section devoted to dose rate uncertainties, there are many 586 possibilities to quantify, but also to consider errors on dose rate measurements; one could mention 587 here the uncertainties on attenuation factors and water correction factors.
-However, both of these 588 factors are dependent on the infinite matrix assumption: attenuation in grains implies that something 589 other than the grains does not attenuate radiation; water correction factors are often calculated 590 assuming a homogeneous mixture of water and other sedimentary components (Zimmerman, 1971; 591 Aitken and Xie, 1990; note: the composition of the sediment also necessarily affects the ratios of 592 electron stopping powers and photon interaction cross-sections - see Nathan and Mauz, 2008, for a 593 discussion).
-Limitations of this infinite matrix assumption, which is not met in sand samples at the scale 594 of beta dose rates, have already been pointed out (Guérin and Mercier, 2012; Guérin et al., 2012a; 595 Martin et al., 2015).
-Consequently, it seems that routine determination of a realistic standard deviation 596 of the attenuation and water content correction parameters is not straightforward.
+As mentioned earlier in the section devoted to dose rate uncertainties, there are many possibilities to quantify but also to consider errors in dose rate measurements; one could mention here the uncertainties on attenuation factors and water correction factors.
+However, both of these factors are dependent on the infinite matrix assumption: attenuation in grains implies that something other than the grains does not attenuate radiation (i.e. conservation of energy implies that if there is lower dose rate inside a quartz grain, there must be a higher dose rate somewhere else - see Guérin et al., 2012b); water correction factors are often calculated assuming a homogeneous mixture of water and other sedimentary components (Zimmerman, 1971; Aitken and Xie, 1990; note that the composition of the sediment also necessarily affects the ratios of electron stopping powers and photon interaction cross sections - see Nathan and Mauz, 2008, for a discussion).
+Limitations of this infinite matrix assumption, which is not met in sand samples at the scale of beta dose rates, have already been pointed out (Guérin and Mercier, 2012; Guérin et al., 2012a, b; Martin et al., 2015).
+Consequently, it seems that routine determination of a realistic standard deviation of the attenuation and water content correction parameters is not straightforward.

-597 Dose rate conversion factors were assumed above to be known without error; however, 598 estimation errors do affect half-lives, emission probabilities, average emitted energies, etc. Liritzis et 599 al. (2013) took these uncertainties into account to estimate standard deviations of the dose rate conversion factors (in practice, these standard deviations amount to ~1% for K dose rates, ~2% for U and ~2% for Th).
-These standard deviations could be included as sources of systematic errors when the contributions of K, U and Th are determined separately (note: when this is not the case, as when dosimeters are used for gamma dose rate estimation, or when beta counting is implemented for beta dose rate assessment, these sources of errors should be treated as random).
+Dose rate conversion factors were assumed above to be known without error; however, estimation errors affect halflives, emission probabilities, average emitted energies, etc. Liritzis et al. (2013) took these uncertainties into account to estimate standard deviations of the dose rate conversion factors (in practice, these standard deviations amount to $\sim 1 \%$ for K dose rates, $\sim 2 \%$ for U and $\sim 2 \%$ for Th).
+These standard deviations could be included as sources of systematic errors when the contributions of K, U and Th are determined separately (note that when this is not the case, as when dosimeters are used for gamma dose rate estimation, or when beta counting is implemented for beta dose rate assessment, these sources of errors should be treated as random).

-In this study, we worked with coarse grain quartz extracts that had been etched with HF to remove the alpha-irradiated part of the grains.
+In this study, we worked with coarse-grain quartz extracts that had been etched with HF to remove the alpha-irradiated part of the grains.
 This being said, if alpha dose rates are taken into account, then the situation becomes similar to that of beta dose rates treated above; however, the sensitivity to alpha irradiation must then be taken into account.
-It is rather frequent in such a case to use published values from the literature (e.g., Tribolo et al., 2001; Mauz et al., 2006).
-Depending on the geological origin of the quartz (one or more sources), one may then assume either systematic or random errors on the alpha sensitivity.
+It is rather frequent in such a case to use published values from the literature (e.g. Tribolo et al., 2001; Mauz et al., 2006).
+Depending on the geological origin of the quartz (one or more sources), one may then assume either systematic or random errors in the alpha sensitivity.

-612 7.3.
-Publication habits and re-analysis of previously published ages
+7.3 Publication habits and re-analysis of previously published ages